 Daily consumption of broad beans would have huge benefits for the sight of patients suffering from Parkinson's Disease by ameliorating this loss of dopamine; from damage to the Substantia Nigra.

 The biggest hiccough in making Eggs Parkinson's Disease is of course getting a regular-supply; you will probably have to learn how to plant broad beans.
 It is not difficult but they do need to be staked firmly.

 They will grow year-round in a mild climate, but best is to start them in late summer and spring, depending on the climate.
 Plant half a dozen beans once a month at least if you want a regular supply.

 I expect they could be frozen; we will experiment.

-“The civilized man has a moral obligation to be skeptical, to demand the credentials of all statements that claim to be facts.”
+“The civilized-man has a moral obligation to be skeptical, to demand the credentials of all statements that claim to be facts.”

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,